gdsfactory/gdsfactory/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment (please complete the following information):**

-- [ ] I have reviewed the documentation but found no relevant solution.
+- [ ] I have reviewed the documentation, discussions and issues and found no relevant solution.
-- [ ] I have searched the existing issues and found no resolution.
+- [ ] I understand that this is an open-source project, and maintainers may not have the resources to address every issue.
+I am prepared to contribute by fixing the issue myself or hiring someone to do so, if needed, and accept that the issue may not be resolved otherwise.
-- [ ] I acknowledge that, as an open-source project, the maintainers may not have the capacity to address this issue.
-I am willing to contribute by fixing it myself or hiring someone to resolve it (contact@gdsfactory.com).
-Otherwise, I understand that the issue may remain unresolved.
+- [ ] I am using the latest version of GDSFactory, with Python 3.10, 3.11, or 3.12.

-- [ ] I am using the latest version of GDSFactory with Python 3.11, or 3.12.
-Below is the output for the following code
+Please provide the output for the following code:

 ```python
 import sys